rhiga2/mle-survival-guide/_pages/cloud_computing.md

 * On demand cost: pay for what you use.
 * More economical to use cloud if (average demand) * (cloud cost) < (peak demand) * (owning cost)
 * Utility premium is cost ratio between renting versus buying (cloud cost / owning cost).
 * Thus utility premium must be less than the ratio of peak demand over average demand.
+* If demand varies, peak >> average.
+Cloud computing is more cost efficient.
+*